Dean's Message

 Welcome to the Carlson College of Veterinary Medicine at Oregon State University.
 The College has been serving the state of Oregon and the veterinary profession since the first class of new veterinarians graduated from our program in 1983.
 We are proud of our role in providing excellent, hands-on training for veterinarians, offering diagnostic services through our Oregon Veterinary Diagnostic Laboratory, and improving the health and welfare of thousands of animals through our Small and Large Animal Veterinary Teaching Hospitals and our ambulatory services.
 We also contribute to scientific knowledge and understanding through our dedicated faculty, students and staff who carry out basic and applied research in areas that impact animals, food safety, and the environment.

 We are known for the clinical proficiency of our graduates as they are closely mentored and enjoy a high faculty to student ratio.
-They benefit from our pioneering collaboration with the Oregon Humane Society in Portland, an excellent and very busy animal shelter where our students spend three weeks getting extensive hands-on experience in performing not only spays and neuters, but in working up and treating a wide variety of common medical and surgical conditions in small animals.
-Our students have the chance to tailor their education with a variety of preceptorships and electives via collaborations with organizations such as Wildlife Safari, Hatfield Marine Science Center and international exchanges.
-We are particularly proud of the student-led annual veterinary service trips to locations in Central and South America where our students (with veterinary supervision) have been providing needed veterinary services to local animals and their owners for over 10 years.
+They benefit from our pioneering collaboration with the Oregon Humane Society (OHS) in Portland, an excellent and very busy animal shelter where our students spend 2 weeks getting extensive hands-on experience in performing not only spays and neuters, but in working up and treating a wide variety of common medical and surgical conditions in small animals.
+They can also rotate through the Community Hospital at OHS, gaining even more general practice veterinary skills.

 Oregon State University is a leader in research and veterinary care of llamas and alpacas with the only endowed professorship in Camelid Medicine and Surgery in the world.
 We host a number of veterinarians and students every year who come to Corvallis to learn about current research and care of these unique animals.